Skagboys: Plot summary

-Reactions
+Reception

 Sam Leith, in the Financial Times, argues, "Heroin addiction is there not as a metaphor but as a sort of paradigm: a morally inverted Thatcherism.
-The addict is the ultimate individualist.."
+The addict is the ultimate individualist."

 3:AM Magazine remarks, "It was known that there was more material of Trainspotting than went into the final draft, but that’s true of most novels.
 So you anticipate a lashed-together series of outtakes and bloopers.
 What you get is something quite different.
 The prequel has all the marvellous set pieces, the schemes, stories, scams and dreams and the same mad profusion of narrators that characterises everything Welsh has written.
 But it’s long, strange, full of lush description that gives the whole thing a haunting and elegiac quality".